segmentio/segment-docs/src/connections/destinations/catalog/hubspot/index.md

    - For user-level Audiences, set the **Object Type** to `Contact` and the **Group** to `Contact information`.
    - For account-level Audiences, set the **Object type** to `Company` and the **Group** to `Company information`.

-7. Enter the label for the custom property, and make sure it matches the Audience Key you wrote down from the Personas audience builder (see the tip below).
+7. Enter the label for the custom property, and make sure it matches the Audience Key you wrote down from the Engage audience builder (see the tip below).
 Click **Next**.

    > ✅ **Tip**: The audience label's “internal name” in HubSpot *must exactly match* the Segment  `audience key`.
 You can check this by clicking the `</>` icon to the right of the Label field, and making corrections.